mrdk/mind/doc/notation.rst

 Abbreviations in Stack Diagrams
 -------------------------------

 *addr*
     an address in memory.

 *char*
     a text character: a number that fits into one byte.

-   *inchar*
-        an "input character": either a *char* or the constant :word:`#eof`.

 *flag*
     a boolean flag, either 0 or -1.

 *cf*
     a "compilation flag".
 These flags are left on the stack during the compilation of control stuctures (like ``IF ...
 ELSE ...
 THEN``) in order to check for correct nesting.

 *str*
     the start address of an zero-terminated string

 *xt*
     "Execution Token": The address of a word that can be executed.

 *n*
     a number, or sometimes an arbitrary value

 *a*, *b*, *c*
     arbitrary values.

 *<word>*
     a word that is read from the input stream.
 Words are sequences of nonblank characters.

 Flags
 -----